 Applicants submit their medical/health professional school application over a year in advance of when they would matriculate.
-For example, those submitting a medical school application in June 2017 are applying to start medical school in Fall 2018.
+For example, those who submit a medical school application in June 2022 are applying to start medical school in Fall 2023.
 The timeline for applying to medical/health professional school is very different from applying to college.
 Depending on the health profession, applications can be submitted starting in late spring or early summer, and are processed and reviewed on a rolling basis.
 For this reason, admissions data support that it is critical to apply early in the application cycle.

-Students who wish to enter medical school directly after graduating from UC Berkeley apply in June after their junior year.
+Students who wish to enter medical school directly after graduating from UC Berkeley apply around June 1, immediately following their junior year.
 Nationally, and at UC Berkeley, most applicants now apply to medical school at the end of their senior year, having completed their prerequisites, taken the MCAT, gained meaningful experience, and developed relationships (for letters of recommendation) over their full four years at UC Berkeley.
-Because of the application timeline, these applicants have one "gap year" between graduating from UC Berkeley in May and starting medical school the following fall.
-Approximately one-third of medical school applicants will take more than one gap year.
-Often, these applicants have accepted a research position that sought a two-year commitment or have participated in other meaningful educational or employment opportunities, such as Teach for America or fellowship programs.
+Because of the application timeline, these applicants have one "application year" between graduating from UC Berkeley in May and starting medical school the following fall.
+Some medical school applicants will take more than one year.
+Often, these applicants have accepted a research position that sought a two-year commitment or have participated in other meaningful educational or employment opportunities, such as Teach for America, Peace Corp, or fellowship programs.

-Medical/health professional school admissions are selective, and the application process is both cost- and time-intensive.
+Medical/health professional school admissions are competitive, and the application process is both cost and time-intensive.
 Students (and alumni) are advised to apply when their application is at its strongest.
-Pre-health advisers are available to meet with students throughout their undergraduate career at UC Berkeley (and beyond), including to explore future application timing, assess readiness for an upcoming application cycle, and seek feedback on application materials.
+Pre-health advisors are available to meet with students throughout their undergraduate career at UC Berkeley (and one year beyond), to explore future application timing, assess readiness for an upcoming application cycle, and seek feedback on application materials.

-In addition to advising and programming, pre-health advisers manage online resources and communication for pre-med/pre-health students at UC Berkeley, including a web page of Pre-Med FAQs and a weekly email newsletter highlighting relevant events, news, and opportunities.
-Pre-health advisers also invite students to email their questions (firstname.lastname@example.org) and to follow the Pre-Health Advising Facebook page (facebook.com/calprehealth).
+In addition to advising and programming, pre-health advisors manage online resources and communication for pre-med/pre-health students at UC Berkeley, including a web page of Pre-Med FAQs and a weekly email newsletter (Pre-Health Career Mail) highlighting relevant events, news, and opportunities.
+Pre-health advisors also invite students to email their questions (firstname.lastname@example.org) and to follow the Pre-Health Advising Facebook page (facebook.com/calprehealth).

 To learn more about Pre-Health Advising at UC Berkeley, visit the Career Center web page on Pre-Health Advising.